Barium: barium dibromide

 barium dibromide is known by the following synonyms:

-The barium in barium dibromide formally is in the oxidation state 2.
+The oxidation number of barium in barium dibromide is 2.

 - Hill system formula: Ba1Br2

 - Formula weight: 297.135